 Solution:

-- Transcribe original video (English) with VidNotes
+- Transcribe the original (English) with VidNotes

-- Export transcript as text
+- Export as text

 - Translate to Spanish and German

-- Re-sync timestamps to translations
+- Re-sync timestamps

 VidNotes Pricing